-For this SEA, all of the analyses prepared in the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, 2021 BEBR, FWS 2018 BO, NMFS 2020 BO, and NMFS 2021 Amended

-ITS are sufficiently comprehensive and adequate to support decision making for Shell's proposed activities, with the following exceptions:
+For this SEA, all of the analyses prepared in the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, 2021 BEBR, FWS 2018 BO, NMFS 2020 BO, and NMFS 2021 Amended ITS are sufficiently comprehensive and adequate to support decision making for WesternGeco's proposed activities, with the following exceptions:

-- Active Acoustic Sound Sources and Vessel Noise and Traffic Impacts on Marine Mammals the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; - Active Acoustic Sound Sources and Vessel Noise and Traffic Impacts on Sea Turtles the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; - Active Acoustic Sound Source Impacts on Fish and Fisheries the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; and - Seafloor Disturbance site specific analysis is required to assess the impacts on biological features and archaeological resources that were not known during the preparation of the programmatic analyses.
+- Active Acoustic Sound Sources and Vessel Noise and Traffic Impacts on Marine Mammals the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; - Active Acoustic Sound Sources and Vessel Noise and Traffic Impacts on Sea Turtles the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; - Active Acoustic Sound Source Impacts on Fish and Fisheries the environmental baseline since completion of the programmatic analyses may have experienced slight changes and/or new information has become available; and - Space-Use conflicts with other Users of the OCS survey operations have the potential to interfere with ongoing military operations in the area of the proposed action; and - Seafloor Disturbance site specific analysis is required to assess the impacts on biological features and archaeological resources that were not known during the preparation of the programmatic analyses.

 Marine mammals, sea turtles, fish, benthic resources, archaeology, other uses (military), and commercial and recreational fisheries, as indicated in the GOM G&G PEIS, are susceptible to impacts from geophysical activities that may be considered adverse, but not significant.
 Impacts to fishes and commercial and recreational fisheries from the proposed activities are not expected due to the temporary nature of the operations.
-Impacts to other uses (military) are not expected because the proposed activities are not located within military warning or Eglin water test areas.
 This SEA considers the potential for change in the status of resources and the potential for increased sensitivity of those resources to impacts from G&G activities.

 Therefore, Chapter 3 of this SEA will focus on how the new information relative to the cumulative environmental effects of this action.
-Where applicable, relevant affected environment discussions and impact analyses from the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, 2021 BEBR, FWS 2018 BO, NMFS 2020 BO, and NMFS 2021 Amended ITS are summarized and utilized for this site-specific analysis, and are incorporated by reference into this SEA.
+Where applicable, relevant affected environment discussions and impact analyses from the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, 2021 BEBR, FWS 2018 BO, NMFS 2020 BO, and NMFS 2021 Amended ITS are summarized and utilized for this site-specific analysis and are incorporated by reference into this SEA.
 Relevant conditions of approval and monitoring measures identified in the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, 2021 BEBR, FWS 2018 BO, NMFS 2020 BO, and NMFS 2021 Amended ITS have been considered in the evaluation of the proposed action.